FedDQ: Communication-Efficient Federated Learning with Descending Quantization: Experiments and Discussions

-We do not compare with other fixed quantization schemes because it has already been shown in \cite{b12} that adaptive quantization scheme outperforms the fixed-bit quantization like 2-bit, 4-bit, 8-bit, and 16-bit quantization.
-Therefore we only compare the proposed methods with the state-of-the-art adaptive quantization scheme, AdaQuantFL, proposed in \cite{b12}, using the following three benchmarks: 1) Vanilla CNN \cite{b1} on Fashion MNIST \cite{b15}, 2) CNN (4 convolution layers + 3 fully connected layers) on CIFAR-10 \cite{b16}, and 3) ResNet-18 \cite{b17} on CIFAR-10.
+We compare FedDQ with the state-of-the-art ascending quantization scheme AdaQuantFL \cite{b12} to show the effectiveness of our approach.
+As \cite{b12} already shows that adaptive quantization performs better than fixed-bit quantization, we will not compare FedDQ with fixed quantization schemes.
+Three benchmarks are used in the experiments: 1) Vanilla CNN \cite{b1} on Fashion MNIST \cite{b15}, 2) CNN (4 convolution layers + 3 fully connected layers) on CIFAR-10 \cite{b16}, and 3) ResNet-18 \cite{b17} on CIFAR-10.

-We use the similar experimental setup as those used in AdaQuantFL \cite{b12}.
-The training datasets of Fashion MNIST and CIFAR-10 are split among all clients, and the test datasets are used to do validation on the server side.
-For the hyper-parameters, we set the local update steps $\tau$=5 and the step size $\eta$=0.1.
-SGD optimizer is utilized for the local training.
+We use a similar experimental setup as that used for AdaQuantFL in \cite{b12}.
+The training datasets of Fashion MNIST and CIFAR-10 are split among all clients, and the test datasets are used to perform validation on the server side.
+For the hyper-parameters, we set the local update steps $\tau$=5, the step size $\eta$=0.1, and $\alpha=0.005$.
+An SGD optimizer is utilized for the local training.
 The numbers of local clients for the three benchmarks are 10, 10, and 4, respectively.
+NVIDIA 3090 GPU, CUDA 11.4, and PyTorch 0.2.2 are deployed in our experiments.